Cross Team Collaboration: Examples, Benefits, and How to Build It

 The right tools reduce coordination friction by giving teams a shared place to manage requests, track progress, and maintain context across handoffs.
 The categories that matter most for cross-team work are:

-• Shared task and checklist management: Gives cross-team workflows a consistent, trackable structure so every team knows what is pending, who owns it, and what has been completed.
+Shared task and checklist management: Gives cross-team workflows a consistent, trackable structure so every team knows what is pending, who owns it, and what has been completed.
+Shared task management in Microsoft Teams keeps this coordination inside the platform where daily work already happens.

 For teams already working in Microsoft Teams, the most practical approach is keeping these functions inside the same platform where daily work happens, rather than adding separate tools that create new context-switching overhead.